-LEAD Global Fellowship
+LEAD Global Training Program

 Training LEADers to Accelerate Global Mental Health Disparities Research Program

-The LEAD Global Fellowship will recruit advanced predoctoral students and postdoctoral trainees from diverse backgrounds across the United States, including groups underrepresented in biomedical, behavioral, clinical and social sciences research, interested in global mental health disparities research.
+The LEAD Global Training Program will recruit advanced predoctoral students and postdoctoral trainees from diverse backgrounds across the United States, including groups underrepresented in biomedical, behavioral, clinical and social sciences research, interested in global mental health disparities research.
 This includes early career researchers and investigators within 5 years of their terminal degree.

 LEAD will capitalize on the rich resources for local and global health disparities available at Washington University, to provide trainees with the skills and experiences needed to lead multi-disciplinary, collaborative research teams focused on health disparities research in low-resource communities.